The Express Entry Process:

 Canada’s Express Entry refers to a system that facilitates permanent residence for skilled workers.
 It manages the applications for permanent residence under federal economic immigration streams, and allows provinces and territories to recruit candidates through their Provincial Nomination Programs.
 These applications have a standard processing time of six months or less.

 Express Entry consists of a 2-step process.
 First, you create an Express Entry profile, providing information on your education, work experience, language, and other skills.
-Once you submit your profile, you will be placed in a pool of candidates.
+Once you submit your profile, you will be placed in an Express Entry pool of candidates.
 Candidates are ranked through the Comprehensive Ranking System (CRS), and top-ranking candidates are regularly invited to apply for permanent residence.
 Our Canada Express Entry Calculator can help you determine how many points you would likely receive.

 The second step consists of receiving an Invitation to Apply (ITA), after which you have 60 days to submit an online application and pay the processing fees for permanent residence.
-IRCC holds draws every few weeks inviting candidates to submit an application for permanent residency.
+IRCC holds draws every few weeks inviting Express Entry candidates to submit an application for permanent residency.
 The highest-scoring candidates in the pool are issued an ITA.
 The Express Entry processing time takes an average of six months or less once an application is complete.

 The Comprehensive Ranking System (CRS) Score:

-Your Express Entry CRS score is split into four sections.
+Your Express Entry Canada CRS score is split into four sections.
 Our Express Entry Calculator will let you know how many points you would earn in each category.

 Sections A and B: Core Factors and Spouse or Common-Law Partner Factors